artainmo/general-programming/languages/rust/README.md

 By default, 'HashMap' uses a hashing function called 'SipHash' that can provide resistance to denial-of-service (DoS) attacks involving hash tables.
 This is not the fastest hashing algorithm available, but the trade-off for better security is worth it.
 If you find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different hasher.

 ### Error Handling
+Rust makes distinction between recoverable errors, such as file not found, and unrecoverable erros, such as trying to access a location beyond the end of an array.
+Most languages don't make this distinction and handle all errors the same with 'exceptions'.
+But Rust instead uses `Result<T,E>` for recoverable errors and the `panic!` macro to stop program execution when unrecoverable errors are encountered.

+The `panic!` macro can be explicitly called or will be automatically called after an illegal action such as trying to access an array past the end.
+By default these panics will print a failure message, clean and quit the program.
+You can also customize these panics in 'Cargo.toml' to abort instantly instead of clean in certain instances.

+In C, attempting to read beyond the end of a data structure is undefined behavior.
+You might get whatever is at the location in memory that would correspond to that element in the data structure, even though the memory doesn’t belong to that structure.
+This is called a buffer overread and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn’t be allowed to that is stored after the data structure.<br>
+To protect your program from this sort of vulnerability, if you try to read an element at an index that doesn’t exist, Rust will stop execution and refuse to continue.

 ### Generic Types, Traits, and Lifetimes
 Generics are placeholders who can represent any type.
 They usually are denoted as `T`.
 We declare a generic function like this `fn largest<T>(list: &[T]) -> &T {`.
 We can also define structs to use a generic type parameter/placeholder in one or more fields.